misson20000/twili/README.md

 ## twib run

 Runs an executable on the target console.
 If the `-a` flag is not used, the executable will be run in a "managed" sysmodule process that is invisible to the rest of the system.
 The executable format for managed processes is NRO.
 If the `-a` flag is used, the process will be launched as a library applet instead.
 If you want to run a typical homebrew application, you will need to use the `-a` flag.
-The executable format for applet processes is NSO.
+The executable format for applet processes is also NRO.

 In the future, both managed and applet processes will be able to be launched from ExeFS NSP, NSO, NRO, or ELF.

 Twib will stay alive until the process exits.
 If the application implements Twili stdio, any output from the process will come out of twib and any input given to Twib will be sent to the target process.
+You can use the `-q` flag to silence the PID output if you are using twib in a shell script.

 ```
 $ twib run test_helloworld.nro